Terrance W. Gainer: Life and career

 as deputy Inspector General of Illinois, deputy director of the Illinois State Police and in the United States Department of Transportation before he was appointed as director of the Illinois State Police in the Cabinet of Governor Jim Edgar in March 1991.
-Gainer went on to serve as executive assistant police chief, as second in command of the Metropolitan Police Department of the District of Columbia under Chief Charles H. Ramsey, beginning in March 1998 and as chief of the United States Capitol Police from June 2, 2002 to March 3, 2006.
+Gainer went on to serve as executive assistant police chief, as second in command of the Metropolitan Police Department of the District of Columbia under Chief Charles H. Ramsey, beginning in March 1998 and as chief of the United States Capitol Police from June 2, 2002, to March 3, 2006.
 In addition, Gainer served as the Director of Emergency Preparedness for The Nonprofit Roundtable of Greater Washington.
 During his time with the Nonprofit Roundtable of Greater Washington, Gainer worked extensively with non-profit organizations (such as hospitals, schools and charities) to help them formulate a coordinated response for emergency preparedness in the Washington, DC metropolitan region.

 On November 14, 2006, Gainer was appointed by Senate Majority Leader Harry Reid (D-NV) as the Sergeant at Arms of the United States Senate beginning with the 110th United States Congress.

-During his time as Sergeant at Arms, Gainer proposed a security fence called the Capital Gateway be built around the perimeter of the United States Capitol, similar to the fence around the White House.
+During his time as Sergeant at Arms, Gainer proposed a security fence called the Capitol Gateway be built around the perimeter of the United States Capitol, similar to the fence around the White House.
 The plan was rejected for cost reasons.
-After the 2021 storming of the United States Capitol by supporters of President Donald Trump, a temporary fence was erected where the Capital Gateaway would have been erected to deter further attacks.
+After the 2021 storming of the United States Capitol by supporters of President Donald Trump, a temporary fence was erected where the Capitol Gateway would have been erected to deter further attacks.

 In March, 2014, Senate Majority Leader Harry Reid announced that Gainer planned on retiring as Senate Sergeant at Arms, and would be replaced by Senate Deputy Sergeant at Arms Drew Willison.
 Willison was made the new sergeant at arms and doorkeeper of the Senate on May 5, 2014.